RobotLocomotion/drake-external-examples/README.md

 Scripts are provided for various CI instances in `scripts/continuous_integration`.
 The intended purpose of each is described below:

-* Circle : exemplifies how to put a project depending on a Drake installation on Circle CI
+* circle_ci : exemplifies how to put a project depending on a Drake installation on Circle CI
-* Travis : examplifies how to put a project depending on a Drake installation on Travis via docker image builds
+* travis_ci : examplifies how to put a project depending on a Drake installation on Travis via docker image builds
-* Jenkins : provides complete coverage of shambhala for all subprojects and officially supported platforms
+* jenkins : provides complete coverage of shambhala for all subprojects and officially supported platforms

 | | **Circle** | **Travis** | **Jenkins** |
 |:---:|:---:|:---:|